Reserve requirement: Policy objective

 One of the critical functions of a country's central bank is to maintain public confidence in the banking system, as under a fractional-reserve banking system banks are not expected to hold cash to cover all deposits liabilities in full.
 One of the mechanisms used by most central banks to further this objective is to set a reserve requirement to ensure that banks have, in normal circumstances, sufficient cash on hand in the event that large deposits are withdrawn, which may precipitate a bank run.
-The central bank in some jurisdictions, such as the European Union, does not require reserves to be held during the day, while in others, such as the United States, the central bank does not set a reserve requirement at all.
+In the United States, the Federal Reserve reduced reserve requirement ratios to zero percent effective March 26, 2020, eliminating reserve requirements for all depository institutions.

-Bank deposits are usually of a relatively short-term duration, and may be “at call”, while loans made by banks tend to be longer-term, resulting in a risk that customers may at any time collectively wish to withdraw cash out of their accounts in excess of the bank reserves.
+Bank deposits are usually of a relatively short-term duration, and may be "at call", while loans made by banks tend to be longer-term, resulting in a risk that customers may at any time collectively wish to withdraw cash out of their accounts in excess of the bank reserves.
 The reserves only provide liquidity to cover withdrawals within the normal pattern.
 Banks and the central bank expect that in normal circumstances only a proportion of deposits will be withdrawn at the same time, and that the reserves will be sufficient to meet the demand for cash.
 However, banks may find themselves in a shortfall situation or experience a bank run, when depositors wish to withdraw more funds than the reserves held by the bank.
 In that event, the bank experiencing the liquidity shortfall may borrow short-term funds in the interbank lending market from banks with a surplus.
 In exceptional situations, the central bank may provide funds to cover the short-term shortfall as lender of last resort.
 If the bank's liquidity problem exceeds the central bank's desire to continue as "lender of last resort", as happened during the 2008 financial crisis, the government may try to restore confidence in the banking system, for example, by providing government guarantees.